BRL-UCY/CAST/README.md

 # CAST
-CAST: an iterative algorithm for the complexity analysis of sequence tracts
+CAST: an iterative algorithm for the complexity analysis of sequence tracts.\n
 See: http://structure.biol.ucy.ac.cy/CAST2

 ## Usage